 It also has a cloud subscription that offers mining management from anywhere with just an internet connection.
-This service starts with USD 4 per month, billing annually for 10 miners.
-This service has a 30-days trial period if you’ve less than 400 mining rigs.
+This service starts at USD 4 per month, billing annually for 10 miners.
+This service has a 30-day trial period if you’ve less than 400 mining rigs.

 There are also monthly plans which are a tad more expensive than their yearly counterparts.

-Awesome miner seems an excellent solution for huge mining farms.
-It has rich documentation and help sections to assist users in every possible way.
+Awesome miner seems to be an excellent solution for huge mining farms.
+It has rich documentation and helps sections to assist users in every possible way.

-Zionodes is hands down the most accessible BTC mining platform we came across.
-This platform comes in with the smoothest UI and helps you onboard and start mining merely in seconds.
+Zionodes is hands down the most accessible BTC mining platform we have come across.
+This platform comes in with the smoothest UI and helps you onboard and start mining in merely seconds.
 The best thing is their dashboard is dynamic; you see your earnings updated every minute.

 The rise of this platform can mainly be attributed to its strategic partnerships with ViaBTC, and many more prominent players in the mining industry.
 Such strategic partnerships ensure their foothold in the remote bitcoin mining domain.